kamazra4ka/mafia-discord-bot-game/README.md

 ![mafiabotpreview2](https://github.com/kamazra4ka/mafia-discord-bot-game/assets/83513498/65e58e80-27cd-41ec-afaa-8ac06f4122ce)

 Almost all in-game messages are generated on the go, with the AI being aware of the game situation.
 This means that messages will almost never repeat.

-## I want to play it!
-How can I do this?
-And here lies the problem with the "AI-powered" part of this project.
-Because I needed to pay for the use of the bot, it remains just another school project.
-If you have a strong will to "revive" this project, contact me on Telegram (@thera4ok), and I will provide the database structure to you.
-Be aware that the database was not properly normalized, and the bot's code itself is of rather poor overall quality.